rnichollx/quxlang/docs/glossary.md

 runtime, unlike a procedure, which is an executable object consisting of a series of machine instructions.

+## Formal Type

+A formal type is the type of a variable or parameter after resolving symbols into their globally unique, context-free identifiers.
+For example, a type `foo` might be resolved to `[mymodule]::bar::foo`.
+However, the formal type does not instantiate temploidic parameters.
+For instance, a formal type might include temploidic types like `T(t)` (any type), `PTR(p)` (any pointer type), or `INT(i)` (any size integer).

 ## Formal Parameters

 Formal parameters are the parameters of a temploid (function or template) after type decontextualization and dealiasing. (e.g. resolving `(%x foo, %y myint32alias)` to `(%x [mymodule]::baz::foo, %y I32)`)

 Formal parameters are contrasted with declared parameters, which are the parameters of a temploid as they are declared in the source code.

+The formal parameters do not include the instanciation of parameters, so for example, a declared type of T(t) would remain as T(t) in the formal parameters, but would be resolved to a concrete type in the instantiated parameters.

 ## Functoid